FridayMarch26th/FridayMarch26th.github.io/_pages/about.md

 Nuke is neat, as is colour management.
 One morning not so long ago I picked up Maya for the first time in a while, before writing a shader conversion tool with Python for the following morning.

 I had one foot in the web for a long while, both in the front and back end.
-Silky smooth Flash UIs with tiny fonts were all the rage for a bit, which seems so niave now but in the same breath probably played a significant part in what "creative coding" is now.
+Highly animated Flash UIs with tiny fonts were all the rage for a bit, which seems so niave now but in the same breath all the noodling probably played a significant part in what creative coding is today.
 Database design?
 I've tried that too, when I've had to.
 I may even return to the web one day, if it'll have me.
 The last thing I wrote was a React app when React was a fresh new thing.
 How time flies.

 So if I don't know it today, I'll learn it by tomorrow.